Skin wrinkles and blemishes

 - For age 50 and older, doctors recommend laser resurfacing based on individual needs.

-In older persons, combination procedures may be helpful:
+In older people, combination procedures may be helpful:

 - Laser surgery may be used for deep lines (such as those around the mouth) and chemical peels for the rest of the face.